GetStream/stream-video-js/packages/react-native-sdk/README.md

 ## **Contributing** 🤝
 - How can I submit a sample app?
-    - Apps submissions are always welcomed! 🥳 Open a pr with a proper description and we'll review it as soon as possible
+    - Apps submissions are always welcomed 🥳 Open a pr with a proper description and we'll review it as soon as possible
 - Spot a bug 🕷 ?
     - We welcome code changes that improve the apps or fix a problem.
 Please make sure to follow all best practices and add tests if applicable before submitting a Pull Request on Github.